Bath bomb: Production

 Bath bombs are generally spherical but can be found in a variety of shapes, such as tablets or lumps.
 Shops offer a wide range of bombs, but they can also be made at home.
 Some companies use bath bomb machines to increase their bath bomb production rates.
 These machines can make up to hundreds of bath bombs per hour.

 Potential health concerns

 Although bath bombs are well tolerated by many people, some additives such as fragrances and dyes can cause irritation.
 Common skin irritants and allergens found in bath bombs include limonene, linalool and sodium lauryl sulfate.
-The main ingredients—citric acid and sodium bicarbonate—are generally not considered as skin irritants when used as bath additives because of significant dilution in water.
+The main ingredients—citric acid and sodium bicarbonate—are generally not considered as skin irritants when used as bath enhancers because of significant dilution in water.